Estimated reading time: 3 minutes

 What’s next?

 Strike hard!
 This should be self-evident, especially in a self-defence situation.
-Fast-forward to 2:05 of this video and see my wife strike hard!
+Fast-forward to 2:05 of this video, and see my wife strike hard!
 Hoo boy!
 She almost drove me into the cabinet behind me.

-Ladies and gentlemen, that is STRIKING HARD!
+Folks, that is STRIKING HARD!

 Striking hard increases the odds that a self-defence situation will end quickly.
 If one hard palm strike to the face sends a mugger to the ground, great!
 On the other hand, a weak strike may only enrage an attacker.
 The more you fuck around self-defence-wise, the more likely it will end badly for you.